-- (b) When any pesticide is applied at a commercial property or any other site managed or owned by an off-site organization or entity where an owner of the site or an agent of an owner of the site is not present at the site, the commercial applicator shall, promptly after the application, furnish the customer with a written statement that includes the name of the pesticide(s) applied, the date of the application, and such precautionary statements appearing on the pesticide's label as are necessary or appropriate to avoid endangering the health of persons or animals, or to avoid an unreasonable risk of harm to property.
+- (b) When any pesticide is applied at a commercial property site where an owner of the site or an agent of an owner of the site is not present at the site, the commercial applicator shall, promptly after the application, furnish the customer with a written statement that states: (1) the pesticide(s) applied; (2) the date of application; and (3) such precautionary statements appearing on the pesticide's label as are necessary or appropriate to avoid endangering the health of persons or animals, or to avoid an unreasonable risk of harm to property.
 This precautionary information may be furnished by giving the customer a copy of the label(s) of any pesticide applied. - (c) When any pesticide is applied at a multi-unit dwelling site where an owner of the site or an agent of an owner of the site is not present at the site, the commercial applicator shall, promptly after the application, furnish the customer with a written statement containing the information required in Part 9.04(b) above and shall post notice-of-application signs containing the information required by § 35-10-112(2)(d), C.R.S. - (d) Notices in this Part 9.04 may be provided electronically when the following conditions have been met. - (1) Commercial applicators must obtain a written request from each customer or an individual at each location where an application was made if different from the customer's address, confirming their request to obtain any notice required by these Rules electronically. - (2) A commercial applicator must maintain a record of the written request(s) for electronic notices from each customer or an individual at each location where an application was made if different from the customer's address. - (3) A commercial applicator that does not have a record of the written request(s) for electronic notices on file at the time of an application must provide a written notice as outlined in Parts 9.04(a) through (c). - (4) Electronic notices are not sufficient to meet the requirement in this Part 9.04(c) for posting a written notice-of-application sign at any multiunit dwelling site when common areas have been treated and the owner of the site or agent of the owner of the site is not present at the site. - (e) Commercial, registered limited commercial, or registered public applicators must comply with all applicable signage requirements in Parts 12 and 13 below.